chat icon

 EM Interference

-Electromagnetic (EM) interference with wireless can occur when multiple devices and users are transmitting using the same radio frequency bands and those signals conflict in some way.
-EM interference can take many forms, but the main takeaway is that it can produce everything from nuisance reductions in call quality and data speed to outright interruption of signal when a device mistakes a non-relevant signal for a carrier signal.
+Electromagnetic (EM) interference with wireless can occur when multiple devices and users are transmitting using the same radio frequency bands and when those signals conflict in some way.
+EM interference can take many forms, causing problems such as annoying reductions in call quality and data speed or outright interruption of signal when a device mistakes a non-relevant signal for a carrier signal.

-As part of building the 5G network, extremely high-frequency bands are being transitioned from government-only usage to consumer usage.
-As that transition happens, the potential for accidental EM interference with the millimeter-wave signals that distinguish 5G service is a real concern.
+In a building with a 5G network, extremely high-frequency bands are being transitioned from government-only usage to consumer usage.
+As that transition happens, the potential for accidental EM interference with the millimeter-wave signals that distinguish 5G service can be a real concern.

 Vulnerable Off-Site Infrastructure